eclipse-archived/ceylon-lang.org/documentation/tour/generics.md

 # #{page.title}

+This is the sixth part of the Tour of Ceylon.
+The previous leg looked at Ceylon's type powerful system.
+In this part we're looking at *generic* types.
+We've seen plenty of parameterized types already, but now let's explore a few more details.

 ## Defining generic types

-We've seen plenty of parameterized types in this series of articles, but now let's explore a few more details.

 Programming with generic types is one of the most difficult parts of Java.
 That's still true, to some extent, in Ceylon.
 But because the Ceylon language